meilisearch/documentation/create/how_to/updating.md

 ## Verify your database version

-Before you can begin following this guide, you need to verify your database's **expected MeiliSearch version**, i.e. the version that indexed the data.
+Before we begin, you need to verify your database's **expected MeiliSearch version**, i.e. the version that indexed the data.
 You can do so by launching a MeiliSearch instance:

 ```bash
 ./meilisearch